Don't Know Where to Start? You're in the Right Place.

 BOSIET — Offshore Safety Training

-Basic Offshore Safety Induction and Emergency Training is the single most important certification to get hired.
-Without it, you cannot legally step onto an offshore platform.
-It's a 3-day, hands-on course covering everything from helicopter escapes to firefighting.
+Basic Offshore Safety Induction and Emergency Training is the single most important certification to get hired offshore.
+Without it, you cannot legally step onto a platform.
+It's a 3-day, hands-on course.

 What BOSIET Teaches You

-Helicopter Underwater Escape Training (HUET) — you will practice escaping from a submerged helicopter capsule in a pool.
-Sea survival, life raft deployment, basic firefighting and self-rescue in smoke-filled environments, emergency communications, and platform safety.
+Helicopter Underwater Escape Training (HUET) — you practice escaping from a submerged helicopter capsule in a pool.
+Sea survival, life raft deployment, firefighting, self-rescue in smoke-filled environments, and emergency communications.

 Certificate Valid 4 Years

-After 4 years you renew with a 1-day FOET (Further Offshore Emergency Training) refresher.
-If your certificate lapses, you retake the full 3-day course from scratch — no shortcuts.
+Renew with a 1-day FOET refresher before expiry.
+If it lapses completely, you retake the full 3-day course — no shortcuts.

-• Find an OPITO-approved training center near you (several in the Gulf Coast region)
+• Find an OPITO-approved training center — several are in Gulf Coast states

 • 3 days — roughly 40% classroom, 60% hands-on practical